-Quentin Broad assumed the role of Managing Director at Capitalize for Kids in March 2018.
+Quentin assumed the role of Managing Director at Capitalize for Kids in March 2018.
 Quentin brings a unique background to the not-for-profit sector with his 30-year career in the financial services industry.
 Along with his wife Dianne, he has had a continual focus on issues facing children and families, using his time and donations to support a number of causes.
 It was the opportunity to make a significant impact with the full dedication of his time in leading Capitalize for Kids that drove his career change.
-While Quentin leaves behind the day-to-day engagement with the capital markets, he plans to actively engage his previous clients and competitors as we further build the capabilities of Capitalize for Kids.

-Quentin is a member of McMaster University’s Board of Governors, chairs their endowment fund’s investment committee and is a member of the executive committee.
-He recently joined the Michael Garron Foundation board and has been an active member of the major individual giver campaign committee of the United Way Toronto and York Region.
+Quentin is a member of the Michael Garron Foundation board and has been an active member of the major individual giver campaign committee of the United Way Toronto and York Region.
+For 12 years, he was a member of McMaster University’s Board of Governors, chairing their endowment fund’s investment committee and was a member of the executive committee.
 He and his wife live in Toronto and have three children, all of whom have plotted their own unique career paths.
-He is a seven-time Ironman, including the iconic Norseman Extreme triathlon, and has completed numerous cycling races and marathons.
+He is a ten-time Ironman, and completed the iconic Norseman Extreme triathlon, and has completed numerous cycling races and marathons.

 Director of Consulting